YannGou/CCBounce/README.md

 Without any modification of the code, you can already use it to perform four tasks (in the scale-invariant U(1) extension of the Standard Model):
 1) Plot the scalar potential,
-2) Calculate and plot the bouncing trajectory at a given temperature T,
+2) Calculate and plot the tunneling trajectory at a given temperature T,
-3) Compute tables of bounce action for a list of values of gauge coupling constant g_X and temperature T,
+3) Compute tables of bounce action values for a list of gauge coupling constant g_X and temperature T values,
 4) Calculate the nucleation temperature T_n and the phase transition completion rate \beta/H.